gabechutuape/shortest-path-flight/DEVELOPMENT.md

 an unordered map containing each airport ID and code.
 It then compares this information to the logic used in our PopulateAirportMapAndCodeToID function.
 Again, in this case
 I copied the code of the function and not the actual function itself because I couldn't figure out how to pass an input file as an argument, since that isn't how the function is used in our program anyways.
 I figure as long as the code is the same, the test is still valid.

+### Progress 12/11 (rchaud9)
+Made some new test cases.
+Wanted to test out the PopulateRouteMap.
+Made a simple test case that reads and makes a simple edge that takes and reads the input from a file and uses the same logic that the normal code would.
+Took a bit of bugfixing.
+Still not sure why it only works if 2+ lines are present.
+Similar to the above approach, I used a copy of the code of the function and not the real function itself.
+It seemed to work for our purpose.